 Moringa’s medical uses include reducing mood swings, fighting depression, and providing relief from chronic inflammation.
 There’s more than one review saying it's safe and effective at promoting blood sugar balance and preventing weight gain, too.

 These benefits make it a useful supplement for menopausal and perimenopausal women.
-It can help to increase their insulin sensitivity and improve their sense of well-being, both of which are important when it comes to maintaining a healthy weight.
+It can help to improve their sense of well-being, both of which are important when it comes to maintaining a healthy weight.